abpframework/abp/docs/en/Blog-Posts/2022-05-09 v5_3_Preview/POST.md

 Anyone can use this package to use the pre-defined ETOs and implement GDPR-related operations for their own applications.

 In that point, we are introducing the **GDPR Module** for the ABP Commercial customers and this module does the GDPR-related operations on behalf of you, such as *"Download/Delete Personal Data"*.
 I'll describe the **GDPR Module** later in this blog post.

+> Please see the **GDPR Module** section below to learn more about this module.

 ### Batch Publish Events from Outbox to the Event Bus